SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 And that of Power Calculated using PMOS ; P=V*I= 1.8 * 27.19u == 48.942 uW.

+NMOS : W = 785n ; L = 800n
+PMOS : W = 0.2u ; L = 2u
+Vb : -5V
+Vgs : 0.9V
+Vdd : 1.8V
+Rd : 25k

-It was also observed that for L=180n and W=1.12u it was possible to get the drain current with Vgs of 0.9V.
+It was also observed that for L=180n and W=1.12u it was possible to get the drain current of 27.77uA with Vgs of 0.9V.
 But the condidtion for SATURATION was not completely satisfied as it was present at the edge of the saturation.
 Thus the Vgs was changed to 0.6V and it worked correctly.
 The other combinations like L=600n and W=0.2u and others was considered and checked.

 Having the above combination also provided a very good gain and hence the above W & L were chosen to meet the requirements.